 5. Sensitizing Remote Teams to Actually Follow Data-Security Protocols

 It is well known that face-to-face business communication beats every texting technology out there, regardless of its cutting-edge abilities.
-Email, WhatsApp, Telegram are all excellent messaging methods, but they’re no match for good, old-fashioned, face-to-face conversations when you want to convey your message, especially when speaking of highly sensitive issues, such as your business’s data security.
+Email, WhatsApp, Telegram are all excellent messaging methods, but they’re no match for good old-fashioned, face-to-face conversations when you want to convey your message, especially when speaking of highly sensitive issues, such as your business’ data security.

 When dealing with remote teams, you’re obviously faced with the challenge of not being able to sit in the same room with your employees.
 In this case, it’s best to go to the next solution in line: video conferencing.

-This enables the employer to send out his feeling of stress and worry when dealing with a delicate issue such as data security.
-The remote employee who sees these facial expressions and alert body language of his employee has a better notion of the gravity of the manner, which results in a stronger desire to follow the employer’s wishes to follow data-security protocols.
+This enables the employer to send out their feeling of stress and worry when dealing with a delicate issue such as data security.
+The remote employee who sees these facial expressions and alert body language of their employer has a better notion of the gravity of the manner, which results in a stronger desire to follow the employer’s wishes to follow data-security protocols.

 Wrapping it Up